The British Win, Yet Lose

 Turn around and look west, toward the intersection with Battleground Avenue.

-Around 11:30 two Continental cannon back at the American line open fire, perhaps making you jump!
+Around 11:30 two Continental cannons back at the Patriot line open fire, perhaps making you jump!
 Between rounds you hear the British army arrive and spread out in the woods on either side of the road, roughly where Battleground Avenue is today.
 Already fatigued by a 12-mile march, and in most cases the earlier battle, they are also hungry, not having eaten well for days.

 Though probably blocked from your view by the trees, Redcoats bring up four cannon and place them around the modern intersection, facing this way.
 There are three six-pounders and a smaller three-pounder, named for the weight of their cannon balls.
 They open fire at the Continental artillery.
 For about 20 minutes, nothing happens but an artillery duel.
 It wounds a few men and horses on both sides and kills a British artillery lieutenant, plus a few Patriots.
 Finally the Continentals break it off, hauling their cannons uphill.

 Around noon, you hear orders yelled to fix bayonets and march.
 Drums beat and fifes sound.
 Moments later the first soldiers emerge from the woods at the edge of the farm.
 Men move around trees and buildings as needed, and about where you stand they re-form into a good line.
 Most are regular British “Redcoats.”
 To your far left, blocked from view by the woods along that side of the homesite, are dark-green-coated mercenaries from Germany called “Hessians.”
-Few if any Loyalist or “Tory” militia participate, scared off by several Patriot victories against them in recent months.
+No Loyalist or “Tory” militia are know to participate.
+Some were assigned to guard the baggage, but many N.C.
+Tories were scared off by several Patriot victories against them in recent months.

 Tour the farm site if you wish.
 Then return to your car and: